syncfusion-content/aurelia-docs/Aurelia/CircularGauge/Getting-Started.md

 ## Create your circularGauge

-In this tutorial, you will learn how to create a simple circulargauge.
+In this tutorial, you will learn how to create a simple circular gauge.

 1.To create Syncfusion Aurelia application refer [Aurelia Getting Started documentation](https://help.syncfusion.com/aurelia/overview#getting-started "").
 2.Create `circularGauge` folder inside `src/samples` location.